Repression and suppression are very similar defense mechanisms which people use in order for them to cope with a

-This is helpful in the short run because it is saving the person from the intense negative emotions associated with these memories.
-However, these memories don’t just disappear; they manifest through a symptom, or series of symptoms and may continue to influence our behaviour.
-In the first example above, the person may find it difficult to get into relationships later or in the second one, the man may develop a fear of driving without knowing the reason behind the same.
+This is helpful in the short run because it saves the person from the intense negative emotions associated with these memories.
+However, these memories don’t just disappear; they manifest through a symptom or series of symptoms and may continue to influence our behaviour.
+In the first example above, the person may find it challenging to get into relationships later, or in the second one, the man may develop a fear of driving without knowing why.

 Thus, the protective purpose that repression has also given us side effects, which may cause hindrance.